ibexa/documentation-developer/docs/search/search_engines/elastic_search/configure_elastic_search.md

 If you connect to Elasticsearch hosts outside of your local network, you might also need to configure SSL encryption.

-#### Basic authentication
+### Basic authentication

 If your Elasticsearch server is protected by HTTP authentication, you must provide [[= product_name =]] with the credentials.
-When using basic authentication, you must pass the following parameters:
+In the basic authentication, you must pass the following parameters:

 ``` yaml
 <connection_name>